MohdSaif-1807/PythonAssignment/README.md

      ```
      MONGO_URL = "<valid mongo url>"
      ```
-  3. Also we have to enable the code and need to call the function by uncommenting it:
+  3. Also we have to Uncomment the below code from main.py to parse and insert data into MongoDB:
      ```
+     parse_courses(courses)
      ```

-  5. In order to start the FlaskAPI application we need to type the command as follows:
+  4. In order to start the FlaskAPI application we need to type the command as follows:

   ```
     fastapi dev main.py